 Documentation

-The person reporting an incident should keep a written record of the incident and send it to the
+The person reporting an incident shall keep a written record of the incident and send it to the

 District Governor.

-The District Governor should keep a record of the incident and of all communication with all
+The District Governor shall keep a record of the incident and communication with all

-parties including the Crisis Management Team, Rotary International, media, and others who are or may be involved in the incident
+parties including the Crisis Management Team, Rotary International, media, and others who are or may be involved in the incident.

 Notification

-A Rotary club president who becomes aware of a crisis situation, shall immediately contact and consult with the District Governor.
+A Rotary Club President who becomes aware of a crisis situation, shall immediately contact and consult with the District Governor.
 Any Rotarian who becomes aware of a crisis situation should immediately contact the District Governor and the president of her or his club.
-If the District Governor is not available, the next person on the list of delegates (4b) shall be contacted.
+If the District Governor is not available, those on the list of delegates (4b) shall be contacted in order.

 Rotarians leading youth programs shall follow the detailed reporting procedures of their individual program before contacting the District Governor, although every effort should be made to simultaneously notify the District Governor.

-The District Governor will contact Rotary International and the district’s Rotary International Director.
+The District Governor will contact Rotary International and the district’s Rotary International Director as necessary.

 The District Governor will confirm that law enforcement has been contacted, if applicable and not already involved.